I cried. She cried. The odds were stacked against us. We were both unprepared. We almost gave up.

 I don’t want to experience that kind of rock bottom again.
-I’m okay if I fail, but as long as I can, I will prevent it from happening.
+I’m okay if I fail, but as long as I can, I will not allow myself to be miserable.

 Then again, life is unpredictable — bad things happen at random times.
 And we don’t have control over that.

 What should I do?
 Focus on learning and mastering my craft.
 Focus on doing great work and providing value.
 Focus on improving myself and inspiring people to do the same.
 Focus on connecting with the right people.
 Focus on love.